Children and Youth Behavioral Health Services

-To select a community based mental health provider that best meets your needs, please review the list of community based mental health providers or call the ACCESS Helpline at 1-888-793-4357 and talk with a mental health professional who will guide you through the process.
+To select a community based mental health provider that best meets your needs, please review the available community based providers or call the ACCESS Helpline at 1-888-793-4357 and talk with a mental health professional who will guide you through the process.

 You also can view a Resource Guide which contains information about available services and supports in the District, including housing, employment, legal services, and substance abuse treatment programs for young adults.

 At the heart of the Families First program is a commitment to keeping families together, providing community-based treatments proven to work and preventing children from being placed into out-of-home programs.